-The following steps are performed when control enters the execution context for function code contained in function object F, a caller provided thisArg, and a caller provided argumentsList:
+The following steps are performed when control enters the execution context for function code contained in function object F, a caller provided argumentsList, and a caller provided thisArg:

+Let strict be the value of F’s [[Strict]] internal property.

-If the function code is strict code, set the ThisBinding to thisArg.
+If strict is true, set the ThisBinding to thisArg.

 Else if thisArg is null or undefined, set the ThisBinding to the global object.